republik/plattform/README.md

 ## Usage

 ### Quick start
-You need to have node (8+) installed and postgres running somewhere.
+You need to have node (8+) installed, postgres and redis running somewhere.

 Boostrap your .env file.
 ```